danpelota/danpelota.com/output/posts/geocoder-showdown-part-2/index.rst

 components still need to be parsed since the unit numbers are often embedded in the ``street`` field and predirections are not broken out.
 We'll try both.

-First, using the freeform addresses.
+First we'll use the freeform addresses.
 The ``geocode`` function will accept a freeform address string, parse the address into the geocoder's ``norm_addy`` type, and return the normalized address, the geocoded geometry, and a rating representing the estimated quality of the geocode.